 Spondylolysis is a defect or fracture of one or both of the wing-shaped parts of a vertebra.
-These "wings" help keep the vertebrae in place.
-When a "wing" is absent, defective from birth, or damaged, a vertebra can slide forward or backward over the bone below, sometimes pressing on the spinal cord or a nerve root.
-This slipping, called spondylolisthesis, usually happens at the base of the spine.
-Symptoms of spondylolisthesis can include back pain and numbness or weakness in one or both legs, sometimes leading to a loss of leg function.
+It most often happens in the vertebrae of the lower spine.
+The wing-shaped parts help keep the vertebrae in place.
+When they are missing or damaged, a vertebra can slide forward or backward over the bone below it, sometimes pressing on the spinal cord or a nerve root.

 Current as of:

 Author: Healthwise Staff

 William H. Blahd Jr. MD, FACEP - Emergency Medicine